SMLMS/qSMLM/README.md

 # qSMLM
-qSMLMS a tool for modeling single molecule localization microscopy blinking kinetics
+qSMLM a tool for modeling single molecule localization microscopy blinking kinetics

 The code is based upon the work of Hummer et al. 2015